 where $\vecpsi(t)$: $\mathbb{R}^- \to \mathbb{R}^\nstate$ is the history function, $\tau_i$: $\mathbb{R} \times \mathbb{R}^\nstate \to \mathbb{R}^+$ is a delay function, and $\stateop$ is the vector field.
 The history function $\vecpsi$ serves as the initial condition for DDEs, analogous to $\vecstate_0$ in ODEs.
-The modeling capabilities of NDDEs vary based on the chosen delay type.
-Inherently, NDDEs, with their delays, incorporate and leverage information from preceding time points, effectively converting the delay term into a dynamic memory mechanism.
-Initially proposed by \cite{first_neural_dde} to learn NDDEs with a single constant delay, subsequent work by \cite{zhu2023neural} and \cite{schlaginhaufen2021learning} explored piece-wise constant delays and developed a stabilizing loss for NDDEs, respectively.
+The modeling capabilities of NDDEs vary based on the chosen type of delay.
+Inherently, NDDEs incorporate and leverage information from preceding time points, effectively converting the delay term into a dynamic memory mechanism.
+Initially proposed by \cite{zhu2021neural} to learn NDDEs with a single constant delay, subsequent work by \cite{zhu2023neural} and \cite{schlaginhaufen2021learning} explored piecewise constant delays and developed a stabilizing loss for NDDEs, respectively.
 Additionally, \cite{oprea2023learning} focused on learning a single delay within a small network (fewer than 10 parameters).
 In \cite{monsel2024time}, we revisit the Neural DDE by introducing Neural State-Dependent DDE (SDDDE), a general and flexible framework that can model multiple and state- and time-dependent delays.

-In this paper, we extend these previous contributions by embedding NDDEs in the general framework of the MZ formalism.
-We explore the possibility of learning the values of the delays at the same time as neural flows for realistic network sizes and extend the state of the art to complex physical applications.

-Our main contributions are the following : \begin{itemize} \item Provide a theoretically grounded formulation for partially observed systems with the Mori-Zwanzig formalism. \item Demonstrate that constant lag NDDEs can model partially observed dynamics with numerical examples and experimental data from fluid mechanics.
-Code is available at \href{https://anonymous.4open.science/r/DynamicalSysDDE-F86C/}{https://anonymous.4open.science/r/DynamicalSysDDE-F86C/}. \item Provide an opensource package for constant lag DDEs compatible with neural networks, implemented in Pytorch.
-This implementation allows to learn jointly the delay and the DDE's dynamics.
-Code is available at \href{https://anonymous.4open.science/r/torchdde-38F6/}{https://anonymous.4open.science/r/torchdde-38F6/}. \end{itemize}